Poorvi230/Sm-Business-Manager/readme.md

 SPILL THE TEA - crm basically, can log customer complaints as tickets and mark them resolved when dealt with. all the gossip is here, lol.

 VIP ROLODEX - track ur highest paying customers(whales)

+SUMMARY PIE CHART - so I thought that it should have a summary, like a graph or a pie chart, so I added one.
+Shaped like a donut and grows out when u hover over it.

 [![ui3](ui2.png)](ui2.png)